sun5lower/5SOS/README.md

 * By pressing the social link icons visitor can see and fallow the band on Facebook, Instagram, Twitter and YouTube.
 * I didn't add more social platforms to avoid crammed and overwhelming feeling.
 * Website visitor can listen to audio files and watch YouTube embeded videos of the 5SOS.
 Youtube doesn't open in different browser tab, which is usefull to keep a visitor "occupied" in this website, rather than get lost in the world of YouTube.
-Other positive of usin YouTube is that visitor can find more 5SOS  videos without leaving the website.
+Other positive of using YouTube is that visitor can find more 5SOS  videos without leaving the website.

 ### Bugs